 - Always have reusable items such as a bottle for water collection and a food box for left-overs

-- Carry recycled bags with you to collect your tiny wastes, funny isn’t it?
-(Check out https://www.wildplastic.com/wildshop/ for eco-friendly sacks.)
+- Carry recycled bags with you to collect your tiny wastes – and if you spot it – maybe also the one from others (Check out the purpose company wildplastic for eco-friendly bags)

-- Make sure to pack a hat to protect your skin during dry and rainy seasons
+- Make sure to pack a hat to protect your skin no matter whether you choose to come during dry or rainy season

 - Buy sun cream and soap: take a look at the ingredient list and make sure to avoid articles that include microplastic